 Grew Business Improvement District (BID) Program: The Bloomberg administration formed 24 new BID’s, 20 outside of Manhattan.
 BIDs are a key public/private partnership in New York City.
 They help to revitalize neighborhoods and catalyze economic development throughout the City.

-Revitalizing Commercial Areas: The Bloomberg administration invested $29 million on since 2002 for commercial revitalization in low - and moderate -income areas.
+Revitalizing Commercial Areas: The Bloomberg administration invested $29 million on between 2002 and 2013 for commercial revitalization in low - and moderate -income areas.

 ENSURING EQUAL OPPORTUNITY IN CITY PURCHASING

 Signed Local Law 129: The 2005 law created aspirational goals for City purchasing from minority and women owned business enterprises, M/WBEs.